Does Sculptra Cause Cancer? What the Experts Say

 When it comes to the safety of dermal fillers, the medical community is largely in agreement.
 Leading health organizations, including the FDA, and associations of skin specialists have found no scientific evidence linking dermal fillers to an increased risk of cancer.
 The research simply doesn’t support this claim.
 In fact, current medical evidence shows that no FDA-approved filler has been directly connected to causing tumors.
 Providers and researchers continue to monitor the safety of these treatments, and the consensus remains that the approved fillers on the market are not carcinogenic.
 This widespread agreement among experts provides significant reassurance about their safety profile when administered by a qualified professional.

-What Long-Term Safety Studies Show
+A Look at Long-Term Safety Studies

 Beyond expert opinion, long-term safety studies also provide valuable insight.
 To date, there are no long-term studies that establish a direct link between dermal fillers and cancer.
 The idea that these treatments cause cancer is a myth that is not supported by science.
 The materials used in most modern fillers, like hyaluronic acid, are biocompatible, meaning they are well-tolerated by the body.
 These substances have been used in medical applications for many years and have a well-documented safety record.
 Ongoing research continues to affirm the safety of these products, giving you another layer of confidence in your decision-making process.